Climbing Gunung Raya 🌄 Highest Mountain in Langkawi, Malaysia

 At almost 1,000 meters above sea level at it’s highest point, the walk involves climbing up (and down) 4,287 concrete steps from the start of the Thousand Memories Eagle Stairway up to the viewing platform just below the peak.

-To put this into perspective, this is equivalent to running up and down the stairs of a 10-story tower block 22 times, or once up and down a 214 story skyscraper (this latter option is impossible, since the tallest building in the world – the Burj Khalifa in Dubai – has just 2,909 steps and 200 levels).
+To put this into perspective, this is equivalent to running up and down the stairs of a 10-story tower block 22 times, or once up and down a 214 story skyscraper (this latter option is not possible, since the tallest building in the world – the Burj Khalifa in Dubai – has just 2,909 steps and 200 levels).

 Things to consider in advance – Can anyone do this?